eraydiler/eraydiler.github.io/content/me/about.md

 - Guitar Playing / Music Production

 ## Contact
-Feel free to reach out to me through any of the platforms listed [here](/) or via [email](mailto:eray.diler@gmail.com).
+Feel free to reach out to me through any of the platforms [listed](/).
 Let's connect and create something amazing together!